State Land Classifications

 K. Detached Forest Preserve

-"State Forests" is a generic term encompassing many legally defined classifications of lands outside the Forest Preserve.
+"State Forests" is a generic term encompassing several legally defined classifications of lands outside the Adirondack and Catskill Parks.
 It was originally confined to "reforestation areas", but has been expanded to include land parcels acquired under several Bond Acts.
 Those lands known as "State Forests" are under the administration of the Division of Lands and Forests.
 The 2011 Strategic Plan for State Forest Management states that these lands "are managed under public ownership by professional foresters; allow for the sustainable use of natural resources; are open to recreational use; provide watershed protection; and cover large land areas throughout the state.
 From the beginning, State Forests were set aside to offset widespread trends of agricultural abandonment and deforestation and restore the land's ability to support vegetation."

 There are 4 basic State Forest classifications (defined below):